bycait27/bycait27/README.md

 **Fun Facts:**

-- I Can't code unless I've had my coffee.
+- I can't code unless I've had my coffee.
 - Art and drawing is one of my passions.
 - Reading is one of my favorite ways to relax.